 When implementing UTM tags in your campaign, add them on the campaign level, rather than the URL.
 Dynamic parameters are not supported by the URL level.

 Outbrain uses referrer URLs to track clicks and conversions on the platform.
 As URLs can change depending on the security of the site, clicks may not be recorded the same.
 For example, when someone clicks on an ad within our network the click cannot be recorded if the user left the HTTPS environment and entered an HTTP environment.

 Our ad scanner will crawl every link in our network at least twice a day, and show up in your Google Analytics dashboard as paid.outbrain.
 These clicks will result in 0 seconds spent on page as they simply crawl the link for suspicious content and fraud.

-For any questions regarding your campaign data in Google Analytics, feel free to reach out to our support team for further assistance.
+For any questions regarding your campaign data in Google Analytics, feel free to reach out to our DIY Customer Success team for further assistance.

 Outbrain is only able to investigate discrepancies between our platform and Outbrain compatible click trackers and at this time, only Google Analytics is considered an Outbrain compatible click tracker.